<?xml version="1.0" encoding="UTF-8"?>

 <itunes:image href="https://img.transistorcdn.com/YmBTKLsrWHDEgWdkMNgyXrD6tVz9R1UTyhByTCfJgWQ/rs:fill:0:0:1/w:1400/h:1400/q:60/mb:500000/aHR0cHM6Ly9pbWct/dXBsb2FkLXByb2R1/Y3Rpb24udHJhbnNp/c3Rvci5mbS83NzI5/Y2U2ZmZlMTVjOTIw/NDUyM2Y1YWEwYjA4/ZTU0Zi5wbmc.jpg"/>

-<itunes:summary>Useful Thinking is a weekly practice for your mind, hosted by clinical professor and mental performance coach Laura.
-Each episode works the fundamentals of how your brain operates, giving you practical tools to direct your attention, filter out mental noise, and think with more clarity and power.
+<itunes:summary>Useful Thinking is a weekly practice for your mind, hosted by clinical professor and mind coach Laura.
+Each episode works the fundamentals of how your brain actually operates: your mental patterns, your identity, your limiting beliefs, your subconscious wiring.
+You'll learn practical tools to direct your attention, filter out the noise, and think with more clarity and power.
+This is mindset work for people who want strategies grounded in how your brain and energy actually work.
 Think of it as a gym for your mind.
 Show up weekly and master the one skill that will impact every other area of your life.</itunes:summary>

-<itunes:subtitle>Useful Thinking is a weekly practice for your mind, hosted by clinical professor and mental performance coach Laura.</itunes:subtitle>
+<itunes:subtitle>Useful Thinking is a weekly practice for your mind, hosted by clinical professor and mind coach Laura.</itunes:subtitle>

 <itunes:owner>